orblivion/ntfy/.sandstorm/README.md

 ### Caveats about privacy

 Explain to user that the server will be not be totally private because of the services that will ping it.
 Explain how to rotate the API key in case they suspect unwanted use.
+Make sure they don't share grains with other users.

 # Changes and Issues - Lots of detail